-With five approved drugs on the market, ADCs have become a powerful class of therapeutic agents in oncology and hematology.
+With eight approved drugs on the market, ADCs have become a powerful class of therapeutic agents in oncology and hematology.

-Antibody-drug Conjugates or ADCs are empowered antibodies (mAbs) designed to harness the targeting ability of monoclonal antibodies by linking them to cell-killing agents.
+Antibody-drug Conjugates (ADC) are empowered antibodies (mAbs) designed to harness the targeting ability of monoclonal antibodies by linking them to cell-killing agents.
 An ideal ADC has:

 - A highly selective monoclonal antibody (mAb) for a tumor-associated antigen that has restricted or no expression on normal (healthy) cells;

 - A potent cytotoxic agent (generally a small molecule drug with high systemic toxicity) designed to induce target cell death after being internalized in the tumor cell and released;

 - A linker that is stable in circulation, but releases the cytotoxic agent in target cells.

 - Covalently linked monoclonal antibodies to small molecule drugs that target the specific cancer cell to reduce systemic toxicity

 - Increase the cell-killing potential of monoclonal antibodies (mAbs), and

 - Confer higher tumor selectivity.
 As a result, the tolerability of the drug increases.

 - Compared to standard chemotherapeutic drugs or biologics, there is limited systemic exposure